aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 Now we are going to use the `PGVector` vectorstore from the [LangChain package](https://python.langchain.com/docs/get_started/introduction.html).

-# LangChain vectorstore `PGVector`
+# LangChain Vectorstore PGVector Integration

 Unfortunatly we cannot query the previous `wikipedia_articles` table with LangChain.
+So in this section, we load the `wikipedia_articles` into the LangChain [`PGVector`](https://python.langchain.com/docs/integrations/vectorstores/pgvector) vectorstore. `PGVector` is LangChain interface with *pgvector*.

 The `PGVector` vectorstore creates two tables into Postgres:
 - `langchain_pg_collection` listing the different collections
 - `langchain_pg_embedding` storing texts, embeddings, metadata and collection name

+Below is a step-by-step explanation of the process:

+- Connection String Setup:

+The `CONNECTION_STRING` is generated using the Postgres database credentials provided:

 ```python
 CONNECTION_STRING = PGVector.connection_string_from_db_params(